-Santa Cruz is a small town in the Colchagua Valley in Chile.
-It has around 40,000 inhabitants.
-It is the almost inevitable base-camp to explore the famous Colchagua Valley, and, for example, Lolol, Apalta, Cachapoal, Rapel, Curico, and other nearby valleys and regions.
-It is about 2 hours south of Santiago, in the Chilean region curiously named “General O’Higgins”.
+Santa Cruz is a small town in Chile’s Colchagua Valley.
+It has around 40,000 inhabitants and is the obvious base-camp for exploring the famous Colchagua Valley as well as (for example) Lolol, Apalta, Cachapoal, Rapel, Curico and other neighbouring valleys and regions.
+It is about two hours south of Santiago, in the Chilean region that goes by the curious name of General O’Higgins.

 There is a good wine shop next to the Hotel Santa Cruz Plaza.

 If you’d like to try the very traditional (although not particularly special) Chilean hot dogs, there is one casual dining destination on the main square and another at the beginning of the shopping street.